nick-botticelli/vma2pwn/README.md

 This is very much a work-in-progress, and more functionality and support will be added over time.

-## Supported Versions
+## Supported Guest Versions
 ### macOS
 * 12.0.1 (21A559)

 ## Requirements
-* Apple Silicon (arm64) Mac.
+* Apple Silicon (arm64) Mac (at least 12.0 host preferred).
 There are no plans to support anything else.
 * A tool to run vma2 virtual machines through Virtualization.framework.
 I recommend [super-tart](https://github.com/nick-botticelli/super-tart), my fork of tart.
 * idevicerestore, [but preferably my fork with a few